Blissterrz/foundations-rock-paper-scissors/README.md

-# theodinproject-rock-paper-scissors-project
+# Rock,Paper,Scissors (Foundations)
-The rock-paper-scissors project of the JavaScript section in the foundations course of the Odin project.
+The rock,paper,scissors project in the Javascript foundations section of the foundations course in The Odin Project.